cansavvy/r-package-dev/README.md

 # r-package-dev

+This is Candace's guide to making R packages that hopefully won't break easily.

 1. Create an R package `devtools::create("myfirstpackage")`
 2. Push this to a new github repo.
 3. Copy over GHA tests, PR template, issues templates.
 Can legit copy this whole folder to your repo: https://github.com/fhdsl/metricminer/tree/main/.github and make a PR for that.